Who we are, what we do and how our work supports UK national security

 The Departmental Mandate and Statement of Requirement for the MDP defines our purpose within Defence and the tasks and policing capabilities that we maintain and deliver.

 We PROTECT and REASSURE to ACHIEVE the MOD requirement by:

 - delivering unique specialist policing to PROTECT sites, people and assets essential to Defence and national infrastructure

 - providing a highly visible and proactive policing presence to REASSURE our customers and local communities

 - deploying our people and resources in an effective and efficient way to ACHIEVE what we are required to deliver, to the highest operational standards

 Counter terrorism policing is a major part of our role.
 We can, and have been, called upon to support the national policing response to major terrorist incidents, as part of the national Strategic Armed Policing Reserve and the MOD’s commitment to Operation Temperer.

 Interested in finding out more about our purpose, priorities and objectives, take a look at our Corporate and Annual Business Plans on GOV.UK

 Did you know?

 - Although we’re not a Home Office Police Force, we do work closely with our colleagues in police forces across the UK (including Police Scotland and the Police Service of Northern Ireland).
 We can also provide mutual aid and specialist policing support to other forces.

 - We are not ‘military police’.
 Unlike our Service Police colleagues, with whom we also work closely, our officers’ jurisdiction can extend outside the Defence estate, and we have full powers and privileges of constables, identical to other civil police officers in the UK.

-- The primary focus of our work is armed security and the protection of critical Defence sites and assets but, there is much more that we do.
-This includes a range of specialisms from dog handling to marine policing, from investigating crime to public order, from community policing to protester removal.
+- The primary focus of our work is armed protection of critical Defence sites and assets but, there is much more that we do.
+This includes a range of specialisms from dog handling to marine policing, from investigating crime to public order, from Dynamic Entry to protester removal.